couchbase/build/ansible/windows/couchbase-server/README.md

 One likely issue is JAVA_HOME in ssh/environment, which version- and build- specific and will need to be changed as newer JREs are released.

-Another recurring issue is that with Ansible 2.3.0, the win_chocolatey task appears to hang on certain packages, including wixtoolset and visualstudiocode.
-None of the "Install tools" steps should take more than a minute or so, so if one hangs for more than two minutes, you'll need to control-C the ansible-playbook command and restart.
-Fortunately win_chocolatey cleanly skips any already-installed targets so you won't lose much time.

 Another somewhat likely problem is the file `vs-unattended.xml`, which is required to specify which Visual Studio optional packages to install.
 C++